Charles Messina: 2010s–2020s

-The Abingdon Theatre Company presented a reading of Charles Messina's play A Room of My Own, starring Cantone, Macchio, Joli Tribuzio, Tammaro, Barbieri, Jain, Antoinette LaVecchia and Michael Townsend Wright on April 21, 2015.
-The comedy is based on Messina's life growing up in Greenwich Village in the late 1970s.

-Broadway World announced that the Abingdon Theatre will be debuting the first full production of A Room of My Own.
-The show will have a special limited-engagement run from February 19 - March 20, 2016.
-The autobiographical play is a bawdy, family comedy revolving around a writer telling the story of his life, as events and characters start to slowly slip away from his control.

-A Room of My Own starring Ralph Macchio and Mario Cantone will open on February 13, 2016, at the Abingdon Theatre.

 The Wanderer

-Messina is currently collaborating with Dion DiMucci on a musical about the singer's life called The Wanderer - the Life and Music of Dion, with Ted Kurdyla as executive producer.
+In 2011, Messina collaborated with Dion on a jukebox musical about the singer's life, titled The Wanderer – The Life and Music of Dion.
+Ted Kurdyla was the executive producer.
 The first reading of the play was performed at the Triad Theater in New York City on October 13, 2011.
-On September 13 and 14, 2018 the NYC workshop of “The Wanderer” took place at the Baryshnikov Arts Center.
-It was produced by Jill Menza and Charles Messina, written by Charles Messina and directed by Kenneth Ferrone.
+On September 13 and 14, 2018, the NYC workshop of The Wanderer took place at the Baryshnikov Arts Center.
+It was produced by Jill Menza and Messina, written by Messina and directed by Kenneth Ferrone.
 It starred Mike Wartella, Christy Altomare, Joey McIntyre, Johnny Tammaro, Joli Tribuzio, Lance Roberts and others.

-In a December 9, 2011, interview with The New York Times, Messina explained why he chose Dion's story as a subject: "The conflict was irresistible to me as a dramatist," he said.
-"But what's interesting about Dion is that he lived.
+In a December 9, 2011, interview with The New York Times, Messina explained why he chose Dion's story as a subject: "The conflict was irresistible to me as a dramatist.
+But what's interesting about Dion is that he lived.
 In my other plays, you don't have that ending where the guy overcame.
 Dion overcame."

 On March 18, 2019, BroadwayWorld announced that The Wanderer would begin a run at New Jersey's Paper Mill Playhouse in the spring of 2020, before its eventual Broadway debut.
-Kenneth Ferrone is slated to direct.
+Kenneth Ferrone was slated to direct it.
+However, due to the COVID-19 pandemic, the world premiere performance was rescheduled to March 24, 2022.